 - make sure that the business has money for future projects.

 The benefits of budgeting should never be underestimated when running a business:

-- a well communicated budget helps everyone understand the priorities of the business
+- a well communicated budget helps everyone understand the priorities of the business, and

-- the process of creating a budget provides opportunities to involve staff, resulting in them sharing the organisation’s vision.
+- the process of creating a budget provides opportunities to involve staff, partners and collaborators, resulting in them sharing or strengthening the organisation’s vision.

 Income (revenue): How much money are you generating from sales of your products or services?
 It helps to break these into:

 Recurring income: regular and reliable revenue from client retainers and contract work

 Expected income: predictions of future income.
 This is a forecast of what your business is likely to earn.